What it is

 Ten Newton-metres on a properly-engineered direct drive base feels like the entry into the category that you would expect at this torque tier - clean enough at low forces, settled in road and touring car content, comfortable in GT3 with sensible in-game force.
 The motor itself is a step beyond what Thrustmaster’s older gear-driven and belt-driven hardware could deliver, which is the obvious upgrade story for existing Thrustmaster owners moving up the ladder.

-The SF1000 ecosystem is the part of the experience that genuinely sets the T818 apart from rival entry-tier DD bases.
+The SF1000 rim carry-over is the part of the experience that sets the T818 apart from rival entry-tier DD bases.
 The rim catalogue is broader than what Moza or Fanatec offered at the equivalent point in their lines, and for buyers who already own SF1000 wheels the T818 is the only way to move to direct drive without buying a whole new wheel collection.

 The software is the weak point.
 Thrustmaster’s tuning layer is functional but it is not at the depth of Pit House, Fanalab or True Drive.
 The community library of starting points across major sims is also smaller, which means more guesswork for buyers who do not already know how to tune force feedback by hand.